GORK3411/Mazika/README.md

 🎯 Motivation

-The motivation behind this project was to create a lightweight and offline-friendly music player that offers better control over playlists compared to many existing applications, which are often cluttered or dependent on internet connectivity.
+The motivation behind this project was to create an offline-friendly music player that offers better control over playlists compared to many existing applications.

 ✨ Main Features